Raman spectroscopy is a highly versatile technique that provides a simple, fast and non-destructive analysis of both organic and inorganic chemicals.

 This technique is highly selective, which means that it can easily differentiate molecules in chemicals that are very similar.
 Raman instrumentation is compact, portable and user-friendly.
 Even a nontechnical user can perform the analysis and quickly obtain the data, thus enabling first responders to adopt suitable precautions depending on the type of materials being searched on the scene.

 A Raman spectrometer includes three main components such as the laser, the sampling interface, and the spectrometer itself.
-A typical Raman laser will consists of different characteristics, such as a small form factor, low power consumption, narrow linewidth, a stable power output, and a stable wavelength output.
+A typical Raman laser will consist of different characteristics, such as a small form factor, low power consumption, narrow linewidth, a stable power output, and a stable wavelength output.
 In case Raman measurements are conducted using a 785nm source, it is important to ensure that the source is only emitting 785nm.

 The second component includes the sampling interface.
 In many Raman spectrometers, fiber-optic probe is typically used which offers an extremely flexible sampling interface.
 These fiber-optic probes can be easily adapted to a range of optical microscopes, gas flow cells, liquid flow cells, and other sampling chambers.
 One critical aspect of a fiber-optic probe is a high-optical-density Raman cutoff.
 This means, when users are looking at the Raman spectrum, they need to ensure that the laser wavelength is blocked as much as possible so that the Raman shift can be observed.
 It is extremely important that the Raman shift is observed very close to the laser line since many materials have vital spectral features very near to the line.